We generally follow the web host recommendations given by WordPress.org. As they do, we recommend:

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

 https://).
 Make sure to review Stripe’s integration security guide for details.
 In addition, WordPress itself strongly recommends HTTPS for all sites.
-You are able to use Test mode on non-SSL sites.
+You can also continue to use Test mode on non-SSL sites.

-If you don’t have an SSL certificate, you can get one for as low as $10/year that meets all necessary security standards.
+If you don’t have an SSL certificate, you can get one for as low as $10/year that meets all the necessary security standards.
 We like Namecheap.
-Some WordPress hosts offer free SSL certificates.
-We like WP Engine and SiteGround.
+Some WordPress hosts offer free SSL certificates through Let’s Encrypt as well, such as WP Engine and SiteGround.

-Here’s a guide on moving an existing WordPress site from HTTP to HTTPS along with installing an SSL certificate.
+Here’s a guide to moving an existing WordPress site from HTTP to HTTPS along with installing an SSL certificate.

 Finally, Stripe recommends using the SSL Server Test by Qualys SSL Labs to make sure you have everything set up in a secure way.

-At a bare minimum, the official Stripe PHP library included in WP Simple Pay Pro requires PHP 5.3 even in legacy environments.
-PHP 7 or higher is still strongly recommended for security reasons and may be required depending on when you signed up for your Stripe account (read above).
+At a bare minimum, the official Stripe PHP library included in WP Simple Pay Pro requires PHP 5.4 even in legacy environments.
+PHP 7.0 or higher is still strongly recommended for security and performance reasons and may be required depending on when you signed up for your Stripe account (read above).

 We highly recommend that you keep your version of WordPress current, but we generally support a few versions back as long as the latest security patches have been applied.